 5. Clearly communicate the objectives and methods of interoperability implementation to the stakeholders and staff.

-Read also: How to build a roadmap for a project
+Read also: How to Write a Specification for a Project – Guide & Template

 Provide stakeholders with the implementation playbook.
 Explicitly communicate the current situation, the required changes, what should be achieved, and how the organization should get there.
 Clearly explain what interoperability means for the patients, doctors, other staff members, and the entire organization.